I. Guiding values

 Reporting on ourselves

 As awkward as it is, there may be times when we have to report on something about ourselves — whether positive or negative.
-In this instance, the journalist writing the story should make every attempt to continue to comply by all the ethical and truth-seeking standards set out in this code.
+In this instance, the journalist writing the story should make every attempt to continue to comply with all the ethical and truth-seeking standards set out in this code.
 We should strive for honesty and transparency in the reporting and avoid opaque business-speak.
 We aren’t entitled to special treatment in news coverage, not even from ourselves.

 We are not ghouls, bullies or vultures.
 All of us at The Colorado Sun got into journalism because we care about people, and we see our journalism as an important public service that we can contribute to our state.
 Those values, though, must be reflected in how we pursue stories and how we treat people while we do.
 The chase for news — even really, really important news — never justifies unconscionable actions.
 We must show compassion at all times.